 Please note that Calendar Control is only handled telephonically.
 If you have any questions concerning Calendar Control, please contact Judges’ Chambers at 703-246-2221.

 Motions for continuance in a criminal case are not placed on the docket.
 The party requesting the continuance must make arrangements to see the Calendar Control Judge.
 More information is available on our Continuance in a Criminal case page.

-The Judges of the Fairfax County Circuit Court believe that the maintenance of strict calendar control leads to a more expeditious and efficient administration of justice.
+The Judges of the Fairfax Circuit Court believe that the maintenance of strict calendar control leads to a more expeditious and efficient administration of justice.
 As a result, once a case has been set for trial, a continuance of that trial date will be granted only for good cause.

 Availability of Dates

 The Court is constantly reviewing the status of the docket to determine if new dates can be added to the list of dates available for scheduling before the Calendar Control Judge.
 However, the resolution of a case which is scheduled to be heard on a future date does not necessarily mean that another case can be docketed for that date because the Court assumes that most cases will be settled and the docket is arranged accordingly.
 Priority for available court dates is given to cases that are being scheduled for trial for the first time over cases which are being continued and rescheduled for hearing by the Calendar Control Judge.